anyscale/madewithml.github.io/docs/courses/mlops/api.md

 - dependency injection
 - security via OAuth2

-!!! note
-    Your choice of framework also depends on your team's existing systems and processes.
+> Your choice of framework also depends on your team's existing systems and processes.
 However, with the wide adoption of microservices, we can wrap our specific application is any framework we choose and expose the appropriate resources so all other systems can easily communicate with it.

 To show how intuitive and powerful FastAPI is, we could laboriously go through the [documentation](https://fastapi.tiangolo.com/){:target="_blank"} but instead we'll walk through everything as we cover the components of our own application.